Offering a wide menu of insurance coverage options.

 Workers' compensation protects your employees should a job-related injury or sickness occur during the course of employment.
 This coverage is required by law and may vary by area, so be sure that you understand your obligations for all physical locations where your business operates in and all physical locations where you hire your employees.

-Protect the property your restaurant is on.
+Help protect the property your restaurant is on.

 One of the most important parts of most restaurants is the property it is located on.
 For that reason, most restaurants will usually cover risks to property, such as the building and equipment, along with liability to customers and staff.